-The June EPICS newsletter is now available.
-This newsletter contains the 2017-2018 Wishlist results, a request for feedback on the forthcoming Die Maintenance Module, future EUC information, and EPICS training opportunities.
+The November EPICS newsletter is now available.
+This newsletter contains the details of the EPICS 9.7.1 minor update now availalable for download, EUC 2018, Foy Holiday Schedule, and EPICS training opportunities.

 EPICS includes an optional Die Drawing Viewer -- FastLook Plus®, from Kamel Software Inc. Simply by right-clicking on a die number, the die drawing will appear on the EPICS screen.